ashhitch/wp-graphql-send-mail/README.md

-# WPGraphQl Send Email Plugin
+# WPGraphQL Send Email Plugin

-One of the simple things about a traditional WordPress sites is sending emails, this plugin makes it easy to do this via a simple mutation when you are using WpGraphQl.
+One of the simple things about a traditional WordPress sites is sending emails, this plugin makes it easy to do this via a simple mutation when you are using WPGraphQL.

 ## Usage